-Upon completion of the Plan of Arrangement, Aldebaran beneficially acquired all of Regulus' interests in Argentina mining properties including the Rio Grande copper-gold-silver project ("Rio Grande") and certain other earlier stage mineral exploration projects.
-Aldebaran has also entered into a joint venture agreement to earn up to an 80% interest in the Altar project (the "Altar JV Agreement").
+Upon completion of the Plan of Arrangement, Aldebaran beneficially acquired all of Regulus' interests in its Argentina mining properties including the Rio Grande project and certain other earlier stage mineral exploration projects.
+Aldebaran also entered into a joint venture agreement to earn up to an 80% interest in the Altar project (the "Altar JV Agreement").
 The Altar project consists of nine mining concessions and nine servidumbres (mining rights of way, occupation and camp encumbrances) (the "Altar Concessions").
 It also includes an option on five adjacent Rio Cenicero concessions (the "Rio Cenicero Concessions").